PANDORA WHITE SWISS SHEPHERDS

 WEEK FIVE

-The puppies are in full play mode with lots of naps still throughout the day.
+As you will see in the pictures, the puppies are in full play mode with lots of naps still throughout the day.
 Playing is not only for fun, but also super important for learning social behavior, how to appropriately interact with each other, their mum and of course, us humans.

 Their teeth have come through and they loveee their food.